-Many experts in the field of Business Development predict 2017 to be the year for start-ups.
+Many experts in the field of Business Development predict that 2020 will be another great year for start-ups.

-Here I give you my own trend predictions, based on my research and working with entrepreneurs and start-ups.
+Here I give you my trend predictions, based on my own research and through working with entrepreneurs and start-ups.

 Services for start-ups